flaerqqqq/e-commerce-marketplace/README.md

 - IP-based Limiting: A maximum of 10 login attempts per IP address.

 After exceeding these limits, further login attempts will be temporarily blocked.
+Block can be reset by changing the password.

 ### Password Reset